About the Project:

-With the growth of cities and rapid industrialisation, people are facing new or increased health risks.
+With the growth of cities and rapid industrialization, people are facing new or increased health risks.
 The speed of growth – coupled with the fact that some spaces are transitional or temporary – has challenged the capacity of public institutions and society to respond.

 People in “transitional spaces” – informal, unplanned areas, often at the edge of cities, can be harder hit by these problems: for example, by chronic diseases linked to industrial air and water pollution.
 How people act and work in informal areas is not always taken into account by official policy and planning.
 What is more, official policy often disregards the links between environmental change and health.

-We will explore alternative pathways currently practised – or envisaged – that rely on the understanding of informal practices, informal relationships and processes.
+We will explore alternative pathways currently practiced – or envisaged – that rely on the understanding of informal practices, informal relationships and processes.
 We will also highlight contrasts between “official” visions of the future and how local people imagine it; and how these futures are made possible or held back by conditions on the ground.
 The project also compares Indian policy in this area with policies in South Africa and China.

 We also aim to improve the capacity of local and national interest groups to influence policy and planning and identify where and how the development of environmental health research and training can be supported.